tinko26/ao/docs/api/src/ao_sys/ao_async.h.md

 typedef struct ao_async_all_t ao_async_all_t;
 ```

-This type represents the waiting for all out of a set of asynchronous events.
+Represents the waiting for all out of a set of asynchronous events.

 ## `ao_async_any_t`